jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 # Why doesn't Clojurians Slack let me search through old messages?

-Someone created the Slack "community" (TBD the correct Slack terminology for this) https://clojurians.slack.com circa 2015.
+Someone created the Slack workspace https://clojurians.slack.com circa 2015.
 By about 2017, it was probably the most popular on-line chat location for topics related to Clojure development.

 This Slack community was created via a free plan provided by Slack for open source communities.
 The advantage is that Slack pays for all of